Join me!

 Grind rolled oats in a food processor until you get a coarse flour.
 Add all ingredients except the crunchies to a large bowl and mix until combined.
 It may be easier to use your hands to mix the dough because it is very stiff.

-I like to add something with a different flavor kneaded into the dough at the end but it isn’t necessary.
+I like to add something with a different flavour kneaded into the dough at the end, but it isn’t necessary.
 You can use the crumbs leftover in the pooch’s cookie jar or kibble bag, or even some bacon bits.
 They would LOVE that, right?

 Bake on a parchment-lined cookie sheet for 30 minutes.